GUDHI/gudhi-devel/src/python/doc/simplex_tree_user.rst

 Implementation
 --------------

-There are two implementation of complexes.
-The first on is the Simplex_tree data structure.
-The simplex tree is an efficient and flexible data structure for representing general (filtered) simplicial complexes.
+The :class:`simplex tree<gudhi.SimplexTree>` is an efficient and flexible data structure for representing general (filtered) simplicial complexes.
-The data structure is described in :cite`boissonnatmariasimplextreealgorithmica`.
+The data structure is described in :cite:`boissonnatmariasimplextreealgorithmica`.

-The second one is the Hasse_complex.
-The Hasse complex is a data structure representing explicitly all co-dimension 1 incidence relations in a complex.
-It is consequently faster when accessing the boundary of a simplex, but is less compact and harder to construct from scratch.

 Example
 -------